wilson19971205/wilson19971205/README.md

 ## About me
-- interested in Computer Vision
+- Interested in Computer Vision
-- looking for an internship / full-time job
+- Looking for an internship / full-time job
 - Feel free to contact me via the following email: wilson19971205@gmail.com

 ## Projects in my repositories